dkoontz/robotarms/README.md

 }
 ```

 RobotArmsComponent is just a subclass of MonoBehaviour that does all the registering of the component with the system for you.
 Components by themselves don't do anything, so now we can add in a processor to start adding functionality to our game.

+#### Processors ####

 The simplest element of this game is probably the vectored movement.
 We simply translate the GameObject based on the velocity vector.
 This sounds like a VectoredMovementProcessor to me.

 ```cs
 using UnityEngine;